What is Cometriq (cabozantinib) for?

-Cometriq (cabozantinib) is indicated for the treatment of patients with progressive, metastatic medullary thyroid cancer (MTC)
+Cometriq (cabozantinib) is a cancer medicine indicated for the treatment of patients with progressive, metastatic medullary thyroid cancer (MTC)1,2.

 The standard dosage is:

-- Patients should not eat for at least 2 hours before and at least 1 hour after taking it
+Patients should not eat for at least 2 hours before and at least 1 hour after taking it1,2.

-- Cabozantinib tablets should not be substituted with cabozantinib capsules
+Warning: Cabozantinib tablets should not be substituted with cabozantinib capsules.

 There are some warnings and precautions associated with Cometriq (cabozantinib).
 Two of these are the occurrence of gastrointestinal perforations and fistulas, and haemorrhage.
-See the prescribing information for a complete list
+See the prescribing information for a complete list3,2.